-- 1. Be enrolled as regular students - 2.
-Have a good academic record - 3.
-Be in financial need - 4.
-Should not be on disciplinary probation. - Continuing students who are interested in applying for financial aid for the next academic year should apply by mid May. - New students may also apply for financial aid and submit the applications by mid October (if joining UOB in the Fall semester) or by mid March (if joining UOB in the Spring semester). - Deffered payment is handeled during the registration process through the Comptroller's Office. - Student work opportunities are available on Campus.
+- 1. Be enrolled as regular students

+- 2. Have a good academic record

+- 3. Be in financial need

+- 4. Should not be on disciplinary probation.

+- Continuing students who are interested in applying for financial aid for the next academic year should apply by mid May.

+- New students may also apply for financial aid and submit the applications by mid October (if joining UOB in the Fall semester) or by mid March (if joining UOB in the Spring semester).

+- Deffered payment is handeled during the registration process through the Comptroller's Office.

+- Student work opportunities are available on Campus.
 Jobs vary from clerical work to laboratory and library assistance.
-Student work applications should be completed and submitted to the Office of Student Affairs at the end of each semester.
+Student work applications should be completed and submitted online at the following link: www.balamand.edu.lb/OSA/studentwork at the end of each semester.
 New students are not eligible for student work.